Debitum Review 2023: Regulated P2P Loans for 10%? (Consider This)

 War in Ukraine

-Unfortunately, the war in Ukraine had also a direct impact on Debitum.
-At the time of the outbreak of the war, the Ukrainian lender Chain Finance had an outstanding portfolio in the amount of €1.9 M on Debitum.
-The repayment of these loans has been frozen until further notice, citing a force majeure.
+The war in Ukraine had a direct impact on Debitum due to the default of the Ukrainian lender Chain Finance.
+At the time of the default, EUR 1.9 million of outstanding assets on Debitum were affected.
+The repayment of these loans has been frozen until further notice, citing force majeure.

 Advantages